vmware/vic/tests/test-cases/Group11-Upgrade/11-01-Upgrade.md

 7. Roll back to the previous version
 8. Upgrade again to the upgraded version
 9. Check the previous created container and image are still there
+10. Check the previous created container's display name and datastore folder name

 #Expected Outcome:
 * Step 5 should fail with timeout
+* Step 10 should show that both the container's display name and datastore folder name are containerName-containerID
 * All other steps should result in success

 #Possible Problems: